Quantum-Accelerators/quacc/docs/user/wflow_syntax.md

     !!!
 Info

-        For more details, be sure to refer to the [Prefect Tutorial](https://docs.prefect.io/tutorial/).
-The [Workflow Orchestration without DAGs](https://www.prefect.io/guide/blog/workflow-orchestration-without-dags/) blog post is also a good read.
+        For more a more detailed tutorial on how to use Prefect, refer to the [Prefect Tutorial](https://docs.prefect.io/tutorial/) in the official Prefect documentation.

     Take a moment to learn about the main Prefect concepts of a [`Flow`](https://docs.prefect.io/concepts/flows/) and a [`Task`](https://docs.prefect.io/concepts/tasks/).